anishkarki/miniproject-MachineLearning-comp484-/README.md

 Prabhav Pant(55)

 Running the project:
-Download the files and Run python calculate.py in terminal.
+Download all the files and Run python calculate.py in terminal.

 Checking the Error of the algorithm:
 Run python stocks-experiments.py in terminal